-Sao Tome economy is largely agriculture-based economy.
-Its primary crops are coca, copra, palm kernels and coffee.
+Sao Tome economy is largely an agriculture-based economy.
+Its primary crops are cocoa, copra, palm kernels, and coffee.
 It shares this type of crop culture with places such as Ivory Coast and Ghana.
-Its primary export destinations are Britain, Netherlands and Belgium.
+Its primary export destinations are Britain, Netherlands, and Belgium.

 Another great read: 12 Interesting Facts About Mauritania